AlanRockefeller/inat.label.py/README.md

 - When generating RTF labels it prints the iconic taxon along with the name - fungi in blue, plants in green and everything else in white.
 This will help you quickly notice if an observation number is mistyped.

 ## Installation

+Instead of installing this software, consider using the online version: https://images.mushroomobserver.org/labels

 1. Clone this repository:
    ```